 Anti-refugee hawks dominate EU talks on Afghanistan

-German interior minister Horst Seehofer personally criticised his Luxembourg colleague, Jean Asselborn, on Tuesday (31 August) for saying the EU should be taking in more Afghan refugees.
+German interior minister Horst Seehofer personally criticised his Luxembourg colleague, Jean Asselborn, on Tuesday (31 August) for saying the EU should be welcoming to Afghan refugees.

 "Mr Asselborn should look at the problems of the big countries in the EU more", Seehofer said.